Frequently Asked Questions

 These are compounds.
 CBD, CBA, CBG and THC are all cannabinoids.
 Scientists estimate there to be 113 cannabinoids from the cannabis family of plants, each with their own unique benefits.

 CBD isolate is pure CBD, usually at a 99% purity in a crystallised form.
-Full spectrum is a blend of cannabinoids, usually high in CBD content, but with several other cannabinoids working together in what scientists have called, ’The Entourage Effect.’
+Broad spectrum is a blend of cannabinoids, usually high in CBD content, but with several other cannabinoids working together in what scientists have called, ’The Entourage Effect.’

 Will there be a smell of cannabis from using CBD products?